Jim Bundren

-Jim G. Bundren (born October 6, 1974) is a former American football offensive guard who played two seasons with the Cleveland Browns of the National Football League (NFL).
-He was drafted by the Miami Dolphins in the seventh round of the 1998 NFL Draft.
-Bundren played college football at Clemson University and attended Alexis I. duPont High School in Greenville, Delaware.
-He also attended Valley Forge Military Academy and College in Wayne, Pennsylvania.
+Jim G. Bundren (born October 6, 1974) is an American former professional football offensive guard who played two seasons with the Cleveland Browns of the National Football League (NFL).
+He was selected by the Miami Dolphins in the seventh round of the 1998 NFL draft.
+Bundren played college football at Clemson University.
 He was also a member of the New York Jets and Miami Dolphins.

-Early years
+Early life

-Bundren earned first-team All-State honors and was a two-way starter in the Delaware Blue-Gold All-Star game for Alexis I. duPont High School.
+Bundren attended Alexis I. duPont High School in Greenville, Delaware.
+He earned first-team All-State honors and was a two-way starter in the Delaware Blue-Gold All-Star game.
 He was inducted into the Delaware Sports Hall of Fame in 2007.
-He also played one year at Valley Forge Military Academy and College.
+He also played one year at Valley Forge Military Academy and College in Wayne, Pennsylvania.

 College career

 Bundren was a four-year starter at left tackle for the Clemson Tigers football team from 1994 to 1997.
 He started 47 games in his college career and earned All-Atlantic Coast Conference honors.
 He was also chosen second-team All-American by Football News and third-team All-American by the Associated Press and Sporting News his senior year.
 Bundren was named first-team academic All-ACC in 1996 and 1997.